 Obturators

-An obturator is a prosthesis designed for the upper jaw to cover a defect in the palate.
-Removal of sinus or oral cancers will often result in an opening from the mouth into the sinus or nose.
-An obturator covers these areas and safeguards the opening from foods and liquids.
-Speaking, eating, and drinking are all compromised in this situation, so the obturator is used to seal off the hole, with the goal of improving speech sounds and preventing food from passing between these areas.
+An obturator is a prosthesis designed for the upper jaw to cover defects in the palate.
+Defects that result from the removal of sinus or oral cancers may create an opening between the mouth, sinus, or nose.
+This opening can affect speech, eating, and drinking.
+An obturator effectively seals off the hole, improving speech sounds and preventing food and liquids from passing between these areas.

 Example of a defect in the hard palate